vitaliAI/Project1-Lane-Detection/README.md

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

 If you'd like to include images to show how the pipeline works, here is how to include an image:

+### Pipeline:

+Step 1: Grayscale
+Step 2: Gaussian Blur Filter
+Step 3: Canny Edge Detection
+Step 4: Set Region of Interest
+Step 5: Hough Transformation
+•	Draw lines
+•	Use x1,y1,x2,y2 Data points
+•	To filter out lines with low slope classify lines or data points into:
+•	Left line, Right line
+•	Apply extrapolation to find new x,y values to draw lines on the canvas Step 6: Apply “weighted_img” function to draw lines on the image.

 ![alt text][image1]